 Step 2: Check your monthly, weekly and daily budget with "In My Pocket" (mobile apps only) 💸

-You will find "In My Pocket" at the top of the Overview tab.
-Swipe it to see the spendable amount for the month, week or day.
+You will find "In My Pocket" at the top of the Overview tab and can see the spendable amount for a month or a day.
 You'll find more information about "In My Pocket" further in this article.

 PocketGuard best features:

 Now the real fun begins.
-We're gonna tell you about PocketGuard best features that will help you to track money, analyze your expenses and spend less.
+We're gonna tell you about PocketGuard's best features that will help you to track money, analyze your expenses and spend less.